samjones00/docs/docs/_documentation/Authentication-and-authorization.md

 > Your Services can use the new `Request.IsInProcessRequest()` to identify Services that were executed in-process.

+#### Custom User Sessions using JWT Tokens

+The [JWT Auth Provider](/jwt-authprovider) allows for a more flexible approach to impersonating users as they allow [Manually creating JWT Tokens](/jwt-authprovider#creating-jwt-tokens-manually) to construct a custom User Session with Custom metadata, Roles and Permissions.

 #### IAuthMetadataProvider

 An IAuthMetadataProvider provides a way to customize the authInfo in all AuthProviders.
 It also allows overriding of how extended Auth metadata like profileUrl is returned.